Great Seal of the Irish Free State: External Great Seal

-The external seal, designed by Percy Metcalfe, had on its reverse the same harp image as the 1925 "internal" seal.
-It was similar in size to the British Great Seal of the Realm, and had on its obverse the same image of the monarch enthroned as that seal, except for the quartered royal arms above the throne, where the English arms in first and fourth quarters were switched with the Irish arms in third quarter.
+The external seal, designed by Percy Metcalfe, had on its reverse a similar image to the 1925 "internal" seal: an Irish harp superimposed upon a Celtic knotwork Greek cross, encircled by the words "SAORSTAT EIREANN" in Gaelic type and further knotwork.
+Its diameter was 6 inches, the same as the British Great Seal of the Realm, and had on its obverse the same image of the monarch enthroned as that seal, also designed by Metcalfe, except for the quartered royal arms above the throne, where the English arms in first and fourth quarters were switched with the Irish arms in third quarter.
+The proposal agreed by George V and the ensuing Department of External Affairs press release both said the new seal would be struck within the Free State.
+However, the matrix die was made at Royal Mint Court in London, both sides cut from a single piece of silver by applying a reducing machine to Metcalfe's model.

 George V formally presented the external seal to John W. Dulanty on 18 January 1932 at Sandringham House.
 Keith commented that this marked "the final establishment of the complete international sovereignty of the Free State and the elimination of any British control".
 The External Great Seal was used only on ratifications and Full Powers, and not always on the latter.
-Lesser seals were used on lesser documents:
+Smaller seals, also made by the Royal Mint in 1931, were used on lesser documents: